National Taiwan Normal University, Research Center for Conservation of Cultural Relics

 [Ctrl]+Click for:

-Some suggestions for hotels
+Suggestions for hotels

 The Board of Directors of IRUG, an international scientific and cultural heritage community, stands in solidarity with the people of Ukraine.
 We believe that science and cultural heritage flourish in a world where diverse cultures co-exist peacefully.
 We, therefore, condemn the Russian military invasion of Ukraine with its subsequent loss of precious life and destruction of cultural heritage.
 During and after this conflict, the IRUG Board will seek to support our members who have been impacted.